xfold/Are-We-There-Yet-Alexa-Market-Comparison/README.md

 </ul>

 # Combined Report
-CombineReport is the combination of all reported skills with bad traceability These are skills reported to Amazon and developers, and how their traceability changed during the last years.
+CombineReport is the combination of all reported skills with bad traceability.
+These are skills reported to Amazon and developers previously.
+Their traceability changes can be obtained when comparing the current traceabilities with these found when they were reported.